yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part2.markdown

  {%endsection%}

 In Part I you have learned about XAP's capabilities as a data store.
 In this part of the tutorial we will show you how you can deploy an In Memory Data Grid (IMDG) that provides scalability and failover.
-GigaSpaces XAP can be used as a scalable application platform on which you can host your C# application, similar to JEE and web containers.
+GigaSpaces XAP can be used as a scalable application platform on which you can host your C# application.
 However, GigaSpaces XAP's IMDG can also be embedded within another C# application which is not hosted within the XAP platform.
 In this part of the tutorial we will show you how to start a data grid and how you can interact with it.

 # Getting started

-To start an XAP data grid, run the following command:
+To start an XAP data grid, launch `gs-agent.exe` from the product's `bin` folder.
+This will start all the infrastructure required to run the data grid.
+The following components are started:

-{% inittab tab1|top %}
-{% tabcontent Windows %}
-{%highlight csharp%}
-GS_HOME\bin\gs-agent.bat
-{%endhighlight%}
-{% endtabcontent %}

-{% tabcontent Unix %}
-{%highlight csharp%}
-GS_HOME/bin/gs-agent.sh
-{%endhighlight%}
-{% endtabcontent %}
-{% endinittab %}

 {%section%}
 {%column width=60% %}
-This will start all the infrastructure required to run the data grid.
-The following components are started:

 - Grid Service Manager (GSM)
 The Grid Service Manager is the component which manages the deployment and life cycle of the processing unit.